chance-cyphers/race-api/README.md

 # race-api
-One day this will help you to race people!
+This will help you to race people!
+It's the backend for both versions of the Race Place mobile app

-## License

-Copyright © 2018 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.